Cleaning has never been top of my wish list in terms of how to spend my time, but having a clean house IS one of my priorities.

 If you work full time, then yes, its hard not to leave things until the weekend, but if everyone in the house has small jobs that they can add into their routines morning and evening quite easily, then there will automatically be less to do at the weekend – which can only help!

-Looking at our available time, spreading jobs out throughout the week in line with this time, and thinking outside the box with things like delegating will all help to make things more manageable – whether you work or not.
+Spread jobs out throughout the week in line with this time, and think outside the box with things like delegating will all help to make things more manageable – whether you work or not.

-Everyone deserves a clean home, and free time – its about getting the balance right.
+Everyone deserves a clean home, and free time – it’s about getting the balance right and making it work for you.